Facebook pixel

 Fault in Pedestrian Accidents

-The at-fault party in a pedestrian accident can be held liable for providing compensation for damages they’re found liable for such as medical costs, physical & emotional damages, loss of companionship, punitive damages, and loss of income & earning capacity.
+The party found at fault in a pedestrian accident can be held liable for various damages.
+These damages may include medical expenses, physical and emotional suffering, loss of companionship, punitive damages, and loss of income and earning capacity.
+Proper compensation ensures that the injured party can cover their costs and recover without bearing the financial burden alone.

 Pedestrian Accident FAQ’s